Choose the Make/Model

 Exterior Condition: Painting an aircraft is very time consuming and can be quite costly so an aircraft in above average condition is worth several thousand dollars more than one that requires paint.
 Corrosion is another thing to consider.
 Many airplanes have it, especially if they come from humid areas near salt water.
 It can often be treated, but depending on the severity, it does reduce the value of the plane.
 It is always a good idea to get a mechanics opinion on this matter.

 Interior Condition: Like painting, refurbishing the interior also requires a fair amount of time and money.
-Seat covers can always help extend the life of an interior, but a new interior adds a few to several thousand dollars depending on the number of seats.
+Seat covers can always help extend the life of an interior, but a new interior adds a few to several thousand dollars depending on the number of seats and the quality of work.

 Options/Modifications: Many airplanes have after market modifications that enhance the beauty or performance of the plane.
 It is important that these mods all have the proper FAA paperwork and log book endorsements.
 Some mods increase the value of the plane, while others improve the marketability.